WXYC/dj-site/README.md

 Contributions to the WXYC Card Catalog, Revised are welcome!
 If you would like to contribute, please follow these steps:
 1. Create a new branch: `git checkout -b my-feature-branch`
 2. Make your changes and commit them: `git commit -m "Add some feature"`
-3. Push to the branch: `git push origin my-feature-branch`
+3. Test your build: `npm run build`
-4. Deploy to the site (rarely): `npm run deploy`
+4. Push to the branch: `git push origin my-feature-branch`
 5. Submit a pull request detailing your changes.
-6. If you did not complete step 4 after your pull request was approved, notify a site admin to do so.
+6. When your pull request is approved, Github Actions will auto-deploy your changes to the site.
+Be sure to give 5-10 minutes after the build completes for the changes to propagate.

 ## License
 The WXYC Card Catalog, Revised is released under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of this license.